nsankareswari-70/Power-Query-in-Excel--1/README.md

 ## Sorting the values in a column
 We can sort the data in ascending or descending order.
 ## Close and Load in power query
-Once all the editing data cleaning part is done in power query - click the close and load button.
+Once all the editing, data cleaning part is done in power query - click the close and load button.
 It will bring the data to your excel worksheet.